RGB-Tools/RGB-Documentation/state-transitions.md

 ![alt text](/img/validation-ownership-1.png)

 In practice:
-* The **Validation** task, performed by users and observers of the protocol, guarantees **in which way(s) the properties of a smart contract may change** and thus the internal consitency and adherence of state transitions to the smart contract rule.
-This process belong entirely accomplished by RGB-specifi libraries.
+* The **Validation** task, performed by users and observers of the protocol, guarantees **in which way(s) the properties of a smart contract may change** and thus the internal consistency and adherence of state transitions to the smart contract rule.
+This process belong entirely accomplished by RGB-specific libraries.
 * The **Ownership** property, which, through the seal definition pointing to a Bitcoin UTXO, **defines who can change the state**.
 The security level of this property, depends entirely upon the security model of Bitcoin itself.

 This kind of separation prevents the possibility of mix the non-Turing complete capabilities of smart contract with the public access of contract states which is embedded in nearly all blockchains with advanced programming capabilities.
 On the opposite, **the usage of these common "mixed" architectures, have led to frequent and notable episodes of hacks** where yet unknown vulnerabilities of smart contracts have been exploited by publicly accessing the contract state encoded in the blockchain.

-Additionally, by relying on Bitcoin trasnaction structure, RGB can exploit the features of the Lightning Network in a straightforward way.
+Additionally, by relying on Bitcoin transaction structure, RGB can exploit the features of the Lightning Network in a straightforward way.

+### RGB specific libraries